aantti/mcp-netbird/README.md

 ## Features

-This server uses the Netbird API to provide LLM information about Netbird network.
+This server uses the Netbird API to provide LLMs information about Netbird network.
 Currently it's a 1:1 mapping of select read-only Netbird API resources to tools.

 - [x] Uses Netbird API to access configuration and status
 - [x] Configurable API endpoint